cjhoon96/BAEKJOON/SAP Certi/Fiori Certi/FIORI CERTI 정리.md

 :book: UX399 - Unit 3

+A

 ****

-## Describe what is meant by event bubbling.
-(Choose the correct answer).
+## 24. Describe what is meant by event bubbling.
+(Choose the correct answer). :no_entry:

 ### The concept of event bubbling was introduced to deal with situations where a single event, such as a mouse click, may be handled by two or more event handlers defined at different levels of the Document Object Model (DOM) hierarchy.